jsstrn/fewd/getting-started.md

 # Getting Started

-We recommend that you complete the following tasks **before** the start of the course.
+We recommend that you read this page and complete any outstanding tasks **before** the start of the course.

 ## Perseverance